On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

 Applying $\pi$ to a straight-line homotopy gives a deformation of this smooth family back to the original continuous family of diffeomorphisms.
-Again, this is through diffeomorphisms since they are embeddings and respect both $U$ and $F$.
+It is well-defined because the sum $\sum_{i=0}^n \lambda_i(t) f_i$ is within $\epsilon$ of $f_t$, and so any interpolation between the two is also within $\epsilon$ of $f_t$.
+At each stage of this homotopy we get a continuous family of diffeomorphisms since they are embeddings and respect both $U$ and $F$.
 This concludes the proof. \end{proof}